NFAcademy/2021_course_dev-rougier/notebooks/README.md

 > [animation
 > framework](https://matplotlib.org/stable/api/animation_api.html).
 Furthermore,
 > and because we are in the jupyter notebook, we can take advantage of
 > its capability.
-During this lie
+During this lesson, we'll show how to create an animation and save it as a movie.

 ![](../images/lissajous.gif)